New Zealand is a popular holiday choice for Singaporeans seeking

 Many Singaporeans have the financial means to enjoy premium

 travel, making them a valuable market for New Zealand over the

-long

-term.
-Visitors from Singapore contributed almost NZ$79 million to
+long-term.
+Visitors from Singapore contributed NZ$107 million

-travel to New Zealand among Singapore's
+increasing interest in travel to New Zealand among Singapore's

 ageing Baby Boomers, who have been more insulated than most from

 the global economic downturn and also have more time to travel.

 Travel agents are still the favoured option for booking travel

 packages but there is a growing trend towards direct booking